foxidokun/quad/README.md

 ```

 `make test` will run tests and generate ./bin/quad_test binary, which can also be used for testing
-If you want to write report in file, not stdout, use `-r <filename>` option
+If you want to write report to file instead of stdout, use `-r <filename>` option